Technigo/project-happy-thoughts/README.md

 - Handle loading states
 - Keep count of how many different posts you have liked (different from how many times a post has been liked).
 Keep count and display it in some way.
 - Store this number in localStorage so that when the page is reloaded, the initial state can be set from the number you've stored.
+- Add animation when message is sent.

 To implement the project I used two react hooks types useState and useEffect.
 The data was received from the API using the fetch() method.

 ## View it live